 If you’re in charge of figuring out how to scale agile for your organization – how do you know which training to go for?
 As I mentioned before SAFe is the most popular approach.
 It might be the right choice for your organization or maybe another approach would work better.
 If you’re not sure, one way to approach this is to actually run an internal workshop to consider your options before diving deep into one of these frameworks.
 We’re frequently called into organizations to help them figure out their options.

 Earlier this year for example I ran such a workshop for a client in Andover, MA.
 After considering their options we then started a SAFe implementation by running an internal Leading SAFe workshop, and by bringing several of their leaders/change agents to a public Implementing SAFe class.

 Most of my clients btw combine an internal Leading SAFe workshop with a small crew attending a public Implementing SAFe/SPC workshop.
 An internal Implementing SAFe workshop makes sense when you have more than 12-14 people who are interested in becoming SPCs.

-There’s actually an interesting phenomena going on here.
+There’s actually an interesting phenomenon going on here.
 The most popular class people attend to learn about Scrum is the “Scrum Master” class whether it is the “Certified Scrum Master” or preferably the “Professional Scrum Master”.

-One of the best ways to learn about Scrum is actually the “Professional Scrum Foundations” workshop – which is the lesser known and less popular class that is aimed at people who are interested in becoming Scrum practitioners not necessarily Scrum Masters.
+One of the best ways to learn about Scrum is actually the “Professional Scrum Foundations” workshop – which is the lesser-known and less popular class that is aimed at people who are interested in becoming Scrum practitioners not necessarily Scrum Masters.